Alcohol and Other Drugs

 - Residential or inpatient treatment

 Experienced FEAP counselors will help determine the most effective help for each particular situation.
 Employees can call confidentially to access telephonic or face-to-face counseling.
-Anyone affected by another’s drinking can also access FEAP and consultants are available day (or night, weekends and holidays for urgent assistance).
+Anyone affected by another’s drinking can also access FEAP.
+Consultants are available during the workday, or during the night, weekends and holidays for urgent assistance.